 The differential diagnosis of a clavicle fracture includes acromioclavicular joint injury, rib fracture, scapular fracture, shoulder dislocation, rotator cuff injury, and sternoclavicular joint injury.
 Possible complications of clavicle fractures must also be fully evaluated, including pneumothorax, brachial plexus injury, and subclavian vessel injury.
 An inflammatory or neoplastic process could mimic a clavicular stress fracture.

 The prognosis of the majority of clavicle fractures is good.
 Most clavicle fractures are treated conservatively and nonoperatively.
 Patients are immobilized in a sling or figure-of-eight brace until the clinical union is achieved.
 This typically occurs by 6 to 12 weeks in adults and 3 to 6 weeks in children.
-Patients should perform a range of motion and strengthen exercises under the care physical therapy once immobilization is no longer necessary.
+Patients should perform a range of motion and strengthen exercises under the care of physical therapy once immobilization is no longer necessary.
 Patients typically may resume full daily activity approximately 6 weeks after injury.
 Requiring 2 to 4 months of rehabilitation, return to full contact sports requires the athlete should demonstrate radiographic evidence of bony healing, no tenderness to palpation, a full range of motion, and normal shoulder strength.

 In fractures of the clavicle, serious complications are rare.
 Brachial plexus injury or injury to the subclavian vessels can occur at the time of presentation or during the healing and callus formation of the clavicle.
 Excessive callus formation can lead to compression of the brachial plexus, resulting in peripheral neuropathy.

 The most common complication of clavicle fractures is malunion, or when the clavicle fracture heals with angulation, shortening, or a poor cosmetic appearance.
 Patients with malunion of clavicle fractures typically have except full function and are clinically not significant.
 Some malunions may cause neurologic or functional problems, especially if there is a shortening greater than 2 cm.
 In patients with continued pain, decreased range of motion, or decreased strength secondary to the malunion, delayed surgical correction may be considered.